mchuinard3/Redux-Feedback-Loop/README.md

 ## **Problems I Ran Into**

 The first problem I ran into was figuring out how to allow the student to jump to the next page when they click on the ***NEXT*** button.
-I tried using links but I quickly realized the best way to do it for this project was with the `history.push` in my `handleNext` components.
+I tried using links but I quickly realized the best way to do it for this project was with the `history.push` in my `handleNext` methods.
 The next problem I ran into was making it so the student/user couldn't go to the next page until they had the input filled out on the current page.
 I tried using `required` in the input but that wasn't working for some reason.
 I found the best strategy for me was to use an if statement with an alert.

 ## **Built With**